umeshkunwar-ctrl/COIT11223-E-Portfolio/e-portfolio-2.md

 ### Summary of the Artefact

-The Australian Government released the voluntary AI Safety Standard on September 5, 2024, to promote the responsible use of artificial intelligence by companies.
-The standard describes principles such as accountability, transparency, human supervision, protection of privacy, testing, and risk management.
-Its aim is to improve public trust and reduce the risks associated with AI technologies (Department of Industry, Science and Resources 2024).
+On the 5th of September 2024, the voluntary AI Safety Standard was introduced by the Australian Government for companies to utilize artificial intelligence in a responsible way.
+The standard incorporates certain principles, involving accountability, transparency, human intervention, protection of privacy, testing, and risk management.
+The purpose of the standard is to increase the public’s trust and mitigate the risks of artificial intelligence (Department of Industry, Science, and Resources 2024).

 ### Reflection and Justification

-I have chosen this particular artefact because it shows how ethical theories are practically applied in governing AI.
-The rule represents this ethical theory as it implies that companies follow the common rules that provide positive effects for the society.
-Moreover, it shows the obligation of the ICT experts to make sure that the artificial intelligence systems are fair and safe.
-This artefact has enabled me to learn more about the responsible governance of AI in Australia.
+I chose this specific artefact because it demonstrates how the ethical theories are utilized in regulating artificial intelligence.
+The principle can be considered a representation of this ethical theory, since it implies that companies need to adhere to the common rules that will provide positive results for the society.
+Additionally, it demonstrates the responsibility of IT experts to ensure fairness and safety of their AIs.

 ---